Emeyrald/Holocron/README.md

 # Holocron

 A Star Wars encyclopedia for ships — built with Next.js, TypeScript, and PostgreSQL.
+(PostgreSQL not implemented yet)

 **[Live Site →](https://holocron-iota.vercel.app/)**